microsoft/onnxruntime/docs/tutorials/mobile/deploy-ios.md

    pod install
    ```

-   The `Podfile` contains the `onnxruntime-mobile-objc` dependency, which is the pod containing the Objective C API.
+   The `Podfile` contains the `onnxruntime-objc` dependency, which is the pod containing the Objective C API.

    At the end of this step, you should see a file called `ORTObjectDetection.xcworkspace` in the `mobile/examples/object_detection/ios` directory.